fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-0.md

 On the other hand, if you’re writing a library that’s meant to be published on npm, using the `bundler` option can hide compatibility issues that may arise for your users who *aren’t* using a bundler.
 So in these cases, using the `node16` or `nodenext` resolution options is likely to be a better path.

-To read more on `--moduleResolution bundler`, [take a look at the implementing pull request](https://github.com/microsoft/TypeScript/pull/51669).
+To read more on `--moduleResolution bundler`, [take a look at the implementing pull request ↗](https://github.com/microsoft/TypeScript/pull/51669).

 ## Resolution Customization Flags {#resolution-customization-flags}